Silent vāv: In poetry

-Geographical distribution.
+Geographical distribution

-The standard forms of both Persian and Urdu do not pronounce the silent vāv in any situation.
-However, the eastern dialects of Persian, commonly known as Dari and Tajiki, as well as the Persian dialects of Kashan and some other regions of Iran, continue to pronounce a /w/ sound, meaning that the silent vāv is not a feature of the orthography of their dialects.
+The standard Iranian form of Persian, does not pronounce the silent vāv in any situation.
+Tajiki Persian, which has undergone delabialization in the same way as Iranian Persian, is written in the Cyrillic script, and thus does not have the silent vāv as an orthographic feature.
+However, the Afghan dialects of Persian, commonly known as Dari, as well as the Persian dialects of Kashan and some other regions of Iran, continue to pronounce the vāv, meaning that the silent vāv is not a feature of the orthography of their dialects.
+In Urdu, labialization is retained in some words and not others.
+In some words, the [x] and [xʷ] pronunciation variants are interchangeable.